Peer Review and Editorial Process (Double-blind)

 ✅ After the manuscript is received, it is primarily checked by the Editor-in-Chief. a) If the manuscript is not well formatted, it is sent back to the corresponding author. b) If the content is not satisfactory or does not match the scopes of JABET, the manuscript is sent back as rejected instantly. c) Upon passing the preliminary screening, the manuscript is sent to at least two expert peer reviewers.

 ✅ An invitation for each reviewer is sent by e-mail from the journal management system.
 Only the title and abstract of the manuscript are included in the e-mail invitation.
 After accepting the invitation, the reviewer gets full access to the entire manuscript (at least 3 weeks are allowed).
-Information about the reviewers are kept confidential (closed).
+JABET uses double-blind review system, which means that both the reviewer and author identities are kept confidential from the reviewers, and vice versa, until the review process is completed.

 ✅ After the completion of the peer-review process, the revised manuscript is sent to the section /associate editor for critical checking and seeking the primary comments whether the manuscript can be accepted or it is sent for revision.
 The revision time allowed for individual manuscript may vary depending on the extent of work as suggested by the reviewers.
 A final decision on a manuscript is finally made by the Editor-in-Chief considering the comments of the expert reviewers and the section editor.